umerDev/my-nft-dapp/README.md

 - **Features**: Feature-specific components and hooks
 - **Lib**: Shared libraries and configurations
 - **Shared**: Reusable components and utilities

+## NFT Minting Flow

+- User uploads an image and metadata via the dapp UI.
+- The image and metadata are uploaded to IPFS via a server API route.
+- Once IPFS upload is complete, the dapp mints the NFT **client-side** using the connected wallet (RainbowKit/Wagmi/Viem), directly from the browser.
+- The transaction is signed and sent by the user's wallet; the backend never handles private keys or executes blockchain transactions.

 ## Tech Stack